intel/neural-compressor/examples/pytorch/object_detection/yolo_v5/pruning/eager/README.md

 ## Examples
 Several pruning examples are provided, which are trained on different datasets/tasks, use different sparsity patterns, etc. We are working on sharing our sparse models on HuggingFace.

-There are [Pruning Scripts](https://github.com/intel/neural-compressor/tree/master/examples/pytorch/object_detection/yolo_v5/pruning/eager/scripts/) for YOLOv5s sparse model.
-The sparse model with different patterns ("4x1", "1x1", etc) can be obtained by modifying "target_sparsity" and "pruning_pattern" parameters.
+There are [Pruning Scripts](https://github.com/intel/neural-compressor/tree/master/examples/pytorch/object_detection/yolo_v5/pruning/eager/scripts/) for YOLOv5s sparse models.
+The sparse models with different patterns ("4x1", "1x1", etc) can be obtained by modifying "target_sparsity" and "pruning_pattern" parameters.

-Dense model can also be fine-tuned on COCO datasets (by setting --do_prune to False) [YOLOv5s6-COCO](https://github.com/intel/neural-compressor/tree/master/examples/pytorch/object_detection/yolo_v5/pruning/eager/scripts/yolov5s6_dense_finetune.sh)
+Dense models can also be fine-tuned on COCO datasets (by setting --do_prune to False) [YOLOv5s6-COCO](https://github.com/intel/neural-compressor/tree/master/examples/pytorch/object_detection/yolo_v5/pruning/eager/scripts/yolov5s6_dense_finetune.sh)

 #### YOLOv5